MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex3_DLP_reports.md

 1. In the left navigation pane, select **Reports** and observe your access to the Reports Dashboard.

+[//]: <> (An error message is displayed in the lab tenants when accessing the reports section.
+The task works in our lab tenants though.)

+1. Scroll down to the **Organizational data** section and select **DLP Policy Matches** to review the matches of the DLP policies in the lab tenant.

+1. Select **Reports** again, scroll down to the **Organizational data** section and select **DLP Incidents** and **DLP false positives and overrides** one after another and review the reports data.

+1. After reviewing the reports, select **Data loss prevention** from the left side navigation pane and select **Activity explorer**.

+1. Work with the filters to display the DLP related activities in your tenant.

+1. Leave the client open to finish this last exercise.

 You now verified that the access has been configured and the new compliance officer can view reports in the Purview portal.

 ## You have completed the Lab 2.
 Proceed to Lab 3 - Exercise 1.